Are there electric car tax credits or rebates that I can take advantage of?

 What happens to driving range during the winter?

-Range does go down during very cold weather when you run the heater.
-But the ranges listed for each make and model are pretty accurate on a year-round basis.
+Range does go down during very cold weather.
+But there are tips and tricks you can use to minimize range loss.
 You can learn more about driving an electric vehicle in winter here.

 Is it more expensive to insure an electric vehicle?